Hienomekaanikko/tests_libft/README.md

 In order to use this setup, you’ll need to update the LIBFT_DIR variable in testlibft/Makefile to point to the location where your libft repository is cloned.

-How It Works
+How it works?

-Build the Library: Go to the libft directory and run make.
+1. Build the Library: Go to the libft directory and run make.
 This will create the libft.a library if libft is built correctly.
-Build the Tests: Go to the testlibft directory and run make.
+2. Build the Tests: Go to the testlibft directory and run make.
 This will compile each test file into a separate executable.
 You can then run each test executable independently, like so:

 ```
 ./test_ft_strlen